realJoshByrnes/rusticle/README.md

-# RusticleExec
+# Rusticle

 **Minimal.
 Executable.
 Rusticle.**

-RusticleExec is a byte-sized Windows executable written in pure Rust, designed to explore how small a functional `.exe` can be—without sacrificing clarity, correctness, or control.
+Rusticle is a byte-sized Windows executable written in pure Rust, designed to explore how small a functional `.exe` can be—without sacrificing clarity, correctness, or control.
 This project began with a standard `cargo new` application that printed `"Hello, world!"`, producing a 134,144-byte binary on Windows (Rust 1.88.0).
 Through a series of deliberate, incremental changes, we reduced that footprint dramatically—without introducing any dependencies or compromising readability.

 Each commit in this repository represents a single optimization step, accompanied by a version bump and a clear explanation.
 From tuning compiler flags to removing the VC runtime, from stripping symbols to redefining the entry point, every decision was made with precision and purpose.